Algebraic fiber spaces and curvature of higher direct images: Extension of the metric

 \item[(c)] For each compact subset $K\subset X\setminus p^{-1}(\Delta)$ we have $\Theta_\eta|_K\geq C_K\omega|_K$, where $C_K> 0$ is independent of $\eta$.

 \end{enumerate} \end{cor}

-Thus, in the set-up of Theorem \ref{kernels} the point (a) of Corollary \ref{approx} shows that a version of hypothesis $\left({\mathcal H}\right)_2$ is satisfied.
-We will show at the end of this section that that this suffices to infer that Theorem \ref{kernels, I} holds true for $L:= -K_{X/Y}+ \sum (t^j-1)W_j$, endowed with the metric deduced from $h_{X/Y}^{(1)}$.
+Thus, in the set-up of Theorem \ref{kernels} the point (a) of Corollary \ref{approx} shows that a \emph{version} of hypothesis $\left({\mathcal H}_2\right)$ is satisfied.
+Indeed, we consider the bundle $L:= -K_{X/Y}+ \sum (t^j-1)W_j$, endowed with the metric induced by $h^{(1)}$.
+This metric does not necessarily verifies the requirements in $\left({\mathcal H}_2\right)$.
+Nevertheless, it is the limit of $h^{(\eta)}$ as $\eta\to 1$, and the restriction to fibers of $\Theta_\eta$ is uniformly positive, cf. (a).
+We will show at the end of this section that that this suffices to infer that Theorem \ref{kernels, I} holds true.

 The following important result due to Viehweg-Zuo (cf. \cite{VZ03}) can now be seen as a direct consequence of the results \ref{kernels, I}, \ref{kernels, II} and \ref{kernels}.